What is Hand Foot and Mouth Disease?

-With HFMD, there is also a chance of dehydration, especially for young children, because mouth sores are painful and swallowing may be difficult.
+With HFMD, dehydration is also possible, especially for young children, because mouth sores are painful and swallowing may be difficult.

 Not everyone will get all of these symptoms, CDC says.
-However, some people, particularly adults, may show no symptoms at all, but they can still pass the virus to others.
+However, some people, particularly adults, may show no signs at all, but they can still pass the virus to others.